 - Review and focus on the NBHCP long-term finance model to ensure the Conservancy is financially capable of fully performing its plan operator responsibilities.

-- Seek opportunities to help insure the long-term persistence of species covered under the NBHCP.
+- Seek opportunities to help ensure the long-term persistence of species covered under the NBHCP.